-However, if you make a complaint to the Privacy Commissioner and they decide that someone is interfering with your privacy they may take action on your behalf through the Human Rights Commision which has a number of options open to it in terms of settlement, including the award of damages of up to $200,000.
+If you make a complaint to the Privacy Commissioner and they decide that someone is interfering with your privacy they may take action on your behalf through the Human Rights Commission which has a number of options open to it in terms of settlement, including the award of damages of up to $200,000.

-- Collect evidence of where you think your privacy has been breached, including screenshot and full URL and the dates when they were captured.
+- Collect evidence of where you think there has been a privacy breach including screenshot and full URL and the dates when they were captured.

-- If the direct approach doesn’t work, you can make a complaint to the Office of the Privacy Commissioner (OPC).
+- If you are unable to resolve things yourself you can make a complaint to the Office of the Privacy Commissioner

 - If the OPC does not think that your case warrants action, you can take a case to the Human Rights Review Tribunal yourself.
 However you can only do this after the OPC investigates your complaint.
 Be sure to get a “Certificate of Investigation” from the Privacy Commissioner before contacting the Human Rights Review Tribunal.

 If a photo or video of yourself has been shared on social media, you can also report this directly to the platform – most major social media platforms have rules against sharing photos without permission.
 You can contact the main platforms using the details below:

 - Am I an “agency”?
 Any individual, company or department can be an agency